Exploiting unique acquisition opportunities for indigenous independents

 With a core objective of continuously growing our production and reserves, our focus is in the optimisation of our existing asset portfolio and participation in governmental bid rounds in Africa, acquiring unutilised near-term production assets from International Oil Companies during divestment programmes.

-CALGARY, ALBERTA, MARCH 9, 2015 – Oando Energy Resources Inc. (“OER” or the “Company”) (TSX: OER), a company focused on oil and gas exploration and production in Nigeria, today announced the completion of all civil and pipeline works associated with the Qua Iboe field
+CALGARY, ALBERTA, April 8, 2015 – Oando Energy Resources Inc. (“OER” or the “Company”) (TSX: OER), a company focused on oil and gas exploration and production in Nigeria, today announced its 2014 year-end summary Reserves and Resources for its assets in Nigeria.
+The annual independent reserves and resources evaluation was undertaken by DeGolyer and MacNaughton (“D&M”), worldwide

 Publicly listed on the Toronto Stock Exchange